About Holy Apostles College & Seminary

 - Most affordable Cardinal Newman Society Recommended College.*

-- Holy Apostles and its faculty are faithful to the Magisterium.
+- Holy Apostles College and Seminary and its faculty are faithful to the Magisterium.

 - Daily Mass, the Sacrament of Confession, and Adoration are offered at our Cromwell campus.
 Online courses incorporate Lectio Divina, prayer, and sacred art and music to foster the spirituality of our online students.